-Section 2, Guidelines for Vendor Contracts
+Section 2, Vendor Contract Standards

-The Board shall adopt, maintain, and update its Guidelines for Vendor Contracts – a set of core contract principles and minimum standards that must be included within any software or service agreements (e.g. development, enhancement, licenses, maintenance, support, or other service agreements) or other MnCCC contracts.
+The Board shall adopt, maintain, and update its Vendor Contract Standards – a set of core contract principles and minimum standards that must be included within any software or service agreements (e.g. development, enhancement, licenses, maintenance, support, or other service agreements) or other MnCCC contracts.
 Any deviation from such core principles or minimum standards by any User Group will require the Board’s prior written consent.

 Section 3, Identifiers

 Identifiers, such as names, titles, and headings, are immaterial.
 A bylaw, rule, or regulation is contained in the body of the text regardless of the heading or title.
-A User Group is defined by their rules, not by their name.
+A User Group is defined by their Rules and Regulations, not by their name.
 A fund can be used for any purpose allowed by the Rules and Regulations and/or Bylaws and is not constrained by the name used to refer to it.

-ARTICLE VI: MEMBERSHIP RIGHTS
+ARTICLE VI: MEMBERSHIP RIGHTS AND VOTING

 Section 1